Crane worker stuck 375 feet above Nashville records terrifying tornado, 'Make sure they know I love them'

 The construction worker appeared to be caught off guard by the storm and was forced to stay on the perilous perch because it would have taken him 15 minutes to climb down.

 "There's a real tornado right there, oh my God," he said in the video.
-"If something happens, make sure everyone knows I love them."
+"If something happens, make sure everybody knows I love them."

 NASHVILLE TORNADO LEAVES AT LEAST 24 DEAD AS SEVERE WEATHER STRIKES TENNESSEE